vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 └── Schichtplan/
 ```

-Now, we add all our PDFs into the appropriate sub-folders.
+Now, we add all our PDFs into the appropriate sub-folders:
 ![image](/assets/2025-11-27/peakboard-hub-category-folder-structure.png)

-We use a specific naming pattern:
+We name all of our PDFs like this:
 ```
 YYYY_MM_TITLE.pdf
 ```
-That way, our app can read the file names of our PDFs to sort them by date.
+That way, our app can figure out the date and title of each PDF by simply reading the file name.

 ## Building the data backend